CosmWasm/cw-plus/packages/cw3/README.md

 `Execute{proposal_id}` - This will check if the voting conditions have passed for the given proposal.
-If it has succeeded, the contracts is marked as `Executed` and the messages are dispatched.
+If it has succeeded, the proposal is marked as `Executed` and the messages are dispatched.
 If the messages fail (eg out of gas), this is all reverted and can be tried again later with more gas.